weixian-zhang/azfile-keyless-mount/README.md

 * AKM spins off a background worker to constantly monitor the mapped network drive, if drive is found missing due to VM restarts or transient network fault, drive is automatically remapped.
 This check happens every 3 seconds.

+* Console window can be hidden to simulate running as background or as a "Window Service"

+* option to send logs to Log Analytics workspace

 AKM .exe and config.yaml can be found in [./deploy](https://github.com/weixian-zhang/azfile-keyless-mount/tree/main/deploy) folder.
 .exe file is bundled as self-contained and does not require DotNet framework to be installed.